Michiel1990/r-wallstreetbots/setup/2_raspberry-pi-applications.md

-# Applications required on the Raspberri Pi
+# Applications required on the Raspberry Pi
 ## Main Python installation
-Python usually comes pre-installed for Raspberri Pi OS, which is something we can double-check
+Python usually comes pre-installed for Raspberry Pi OS Lite (64 bit), which is something we can double-check
 >Run the following commands in a Bash Shell:
 ```bash
 python3 --version